shanedrasingh05/DriveNow/readme.md

 ## 🛠️ Tech Stack

 ### Frontend:
-- HTML, CSS, JavaScript
+- JavaScript
-- React / Vue / Vanilla JS (choose based on project setup)
+- React
-- Tailwind CSS or Bootstrap for styling
+- Tailwind CSS
 - Axios for API communication

 ### Backend:
 - Node.js with Express.js (or Laravel / Django)
-- MongoDB / MySQL / PostgreSQL for database
+- MongoDB
-- Mongoose / Sequelize ORM
+- Mongoose

 ### Other Tools:
 - JWT or OAuth for Authentication